 And always some fresh new decorating ideas.

-Like these decoy ducks displayed everywhere at the Americana Workshop in Kennebunk, Maine.
-What a striking idea to hang them on the side of a barn, garage, or outdoor wall.
+Like these decoy ducks displayed everywhere at the Americana Workshop in Kennebunk, Maine, it was a striking idea to hang them on the side of a barn, garage, or outdoor wall.
 They were fabulous!

 You may be interested in bookmarking and saving my favorite second-hand shops from Vermont to Maine for your future reference.

-I have been crushing on these bundles of Simplicity and Hollywood sewing patterns I’ve been seeing of late.
-I haven’t bought any just yet, but I think they would be so adorable in a basket on a bureau, craft room, etc…
+I have been crushing on these bundles of Simplicity and Hollywood sewing patterns I’ve been seeing lately.
+I haven’t bought any just yet, but I think they would be so adorable in a basket on a bureau, craft room, etc.

-And the bottle full of buttons hidden in the back also catches my eye.
+The bottle full of buttons hidden in the back also caught my eye.

 This pair of pink rain boots fit perfectly into our mud season theme today.
 I found these cute pink boots in Kennebunk.
-They brightened up our fireplace while staying in Maine and then they made their way back to Vermont with me and are now displayed in my vintage window booth at The Vintage Soul toting some colorful tulips.
+They brightened up our fireplace while we were in Maine, and then they made their way back to Vermont with me.
+They are now displayed in my vintage window booth at The Vintage Soul, toting some colorful tulips.

 You may also enjoy the post, The Best Vintage Garden Variety Market.